sgonzalez/emergence-neuralnet/README.md

 from within the ```child_feedforward``` directory.

 ### Notes
 * All layers are fully connected (i.e. in every neuron in a layer has a connecting dendrite to each neuron in the upstream layer).
 Every pair of adjacent layers forms a fully-connected, bipartite graph.
+In the future, synapse removal algorithms, such as optimal brain damage, may be implemented.

 ### Commands